x-limitless-x/blakedrumm.com/_posts/2021-07-06-scom-data-collector.markdown

 [https://github.com/blakedrumm/SCOM-Scripts-and-SQL/releases/latest](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/releases/latest)

 ## Requirements
-System Center Operations Manager - Management Server
+- System Center Operations Manager - Management Server

-Administrator Privileges
+- Administrator Privileges

-Powershell 4+ (will still run on Powershell 3)
+- Powershell 4

 ## Instructions

-[Download zip file](https://aka.ms/SCOM-DataCollector) and extract zip file to a directory (ex.
+[Download the zip file](https://aka.ms/SCOM-DataCollector) and extract zip file to a directory (ex.
 C:\Data Collector).
+You have 2 options for running this script.
+1. Right Click the SCOM Data Collector script and select Run with Powershell.
-Open an Powershell shell __as Adminstrator__ and change to the directory the SCOM Data Collector Powershell Script is located, such as: \
+2. Open an Powershell shell __as Adminstrator__ and change to the directory the SCOM Data Collector Powershell Script is located, such as: \
 `cd C:\Data Collector`

- >## Note
+ >### Optional
  >You have the ability to run this script as any user you would like when you start the script without any switches.
 The default is the System Center Data Access Service account.

 Run this script on a Operations Manager Management Server to gather their SQL server names and DB names from the local registry.
 Otherwise user will need to manually input names.
 It will attempt to query the SQL Server Instance remotely, and will create CSV output files in the Output folder located in the SCOM Data Collector script directory.The SCOM Data Collector has the ability to query multiple databases in the SCOM SQL Instance (_master, OperationsManager, OperationsManagerDW_), having a high level of rights to SQL is preferred for a full gather.